- 1. What is the Institutional Review Board (IRB)?

 - 10. Why do you talk about “human research participants”?
 Is this the same as “human subjects”?

 The phrases “human subjects” and “human research participants” can be used interchangeably.
-“Participant” is the preferred term.
+“Participant” is the preferred term, as it reflects the perspective that research participants are partners in the review process.

 - 11. Who can sign the consent form on behalf of a minor or other subject incapable of giving consent?